Ketogenic Therapy Pilot Study Results

 Ketogenic therapy is a way of eating that creates ketones, which the body and brain use as a plentiful energy source to replace glucose.
 Ketones are an important energy source for the body and your brain can run on both glucose and ketones.
 In actuality, ketones can be a more efficient fuel source than glucose, reducing inflammation, and reducing oxidative stress in the brain.
 While the brain and body do also need glucose, it doesn’t actually have to come from the food you eat.
 The body can make the glucose it needs by converting the protein and fat you consume.

-It’s not a diet, its purpose is not for weight loss, weight gain, or muscle building or any of the other things that you may have seen online with the popularity of high protein/ low-carb diets.
+It’s not a diet, its purpose is not for weight loss, weight gain, muscle building, or any of the other things that you may have seen online with the popularity of high protein/ low-carb diets.
 Ketogenic therapy is a high fat food plan that is balanced with protein and has limited carbohydrates to create those ketones.
 The purpose of ketogenic therapy is to achieve and maintain a state of medical and or nutritional ketosis in order to reduce the presence, frequency, and severity of symptoms of mental or physical illness.

 Ketogenic Therapy's Beginnings